 Type: Data Center

-Among the laboratories lies a data center that runs 200+ teraflops, 8600 CPU cores and 45TB RAM of computing power.
-These servers are cooled by 3 CRAC units and 9 chilled-doors all which employ Hydromx as the heat transfer fluid to reject the heat from the space.
+Among the laboratories lies a data center that runs 200+ teraflops, 8600 CPU cores, and 45TB RAM of computing power.
+These servers are cooled by 3 CRAC units and 9 chilled-doors all of which employ Hydromx as the heat transfer fluid to reject the heat from the space.
 For most of the year, the Hydromx fluid loop is cooled by campus chilled water through a heat exchanger.
-During the shut down season for the campus chilled water, the Hydromx fluid loop rejects the heat through a roof mounted dry cooler.
+During the shutdown season for the campus chilled water, the Hydromx fluid loop rejects the heat through a roof-mounted dry cooler.
 Virginia Tech owns and manages the system; and thus, is very involved with the analytics behind optimizing the equipment via their building automation system.

-Results: Virginia Tech’s new data center is a model of progress for efficiency when challenged with high density server loads.
-Virginia Tech was able to design their new space to handle increased loads, projected growth needs and re-purpose existing cooling equipment for the additional load.
+Results: Virginia Tech’s new data center is a model of progress for efficiency when challenged with high-density server loads.
+Virginia Tech was able to design its new space to handle increased loads, projected growth needs, and re-purpose existing cooling equipment for the additional load.

 If you have a question about Hydromx or any of our Case Studies, please submit them to us and we’ll get back to you as soon as possible.